Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Introduction

-\begin{enumerate} \item \textbf{The impact of non-disclosure of carbon emissions and carbon management information on organisations.
-This study explores whether non-disclosure can effectively help organisations avoid penalties and negative consequences when they fail to manage carbon emissions as required.} \begin{itemize} \item \textbf{Findings:} This study finds that organisations that fail to disclose information about their carbon emissions and management not only risk negative impacts but may also face even more severe consequences.
+\begin{enumerate} \item \textbf{The impact of non-disclosure of carbon emissions and carbon management information on organizations.
+This study explores whether non-disclosure can effectively help organizations avoid penalties and negative consequences when they fail to manage carbon emissions as required.} \begin{itemize} \item \textbf{Findings:} This study finds that organizations that fail to disclose information about their carbon emissions and management not only risk negative impacts but may also face even more severe consequences.
 Therefore, evasion and non-disclosure are unsustainable strategies.
-Instead, organisations need to proactively manage carbon emissions, fulfil their social responsibilities, and transparently disclose relevant information.
-This approach not only helps organisations enhance regulatory compliance and market trust, but also allows them to gain a competitive advantage in markets that increasingly prioritize ESG principles. \end{itemize}
+Instead, organizations need to proactively manage carbon emissions, fulfill their social responsibilities, and transparently disclose relevant information.
+This approach not only helps organizations enhance regulatory compliance and market trust, but also allows them to gain a competitive advantage in markets that increasingly prioritize ESG principles. \end{itemize}

-\item \textbf{An analysis of the latest carbon credit price prediction algorithms and factors influencing carbon prices.} \begin{itemize} \item \textbf{Findings:} This study systematically reviews and analyses the state-of-the-art methods for predicting carbon credit prices.
-These methods help organisations accurately identify optimal times to purchase carbon credits when prices are low, thereby reducing carbon management costs and providing economic incentives for optimizing carbon management.
-By lowering the cost of purchasing carbon credits, organisations can reduce expenditures while boosting profits, which in turn encourages them to voluntarily and transparently disclose their carbon emissions.
-This process not only helps organisations improve their compliance and social responsibility but also strengthens the trust of investors and regulators in the company’s carbon management efforts, fostering a virtuous cycle of proactive corporate participation in the carbon market. \end{itemize}
+\item \textbf{The latest carbon credit price prediction algorithms and factors influencing carbon prices.} \begin{itemize} \item \textbf{Findings:} This study systematically reviews and analyzes the state-of-the-art methods for predicting carbon credit prices.
+These methods help organizations accurately identify optimal times to purchase carbon credits when prices are low, thereby reducing carbon management costs and providing economic incentives for optimizing carbon management.
+By lowering the cost of purchasing carbon credits, organizations can reduce expenditures while boosting profits, which in turn encourages them to voluntarily and transparently disclose their carbon emissions.
+This process not only helps organizations improve their compliance and social responsibility but also strengthens the trust of investors and regulators in the company’s carbon management efforts, fostering a virtuous cycle of proactive corporate participation in the carbon market. \end{itemize}